zhang3333333/cosmos-sdk/docs/clients/lite/specification.md

-# Light-client Daemon Specification
+# LCD Specification

-This specification describes how to implement the LCD.
-LCD supports modular APIs.
+This specification describes how to implement the Light-Client Daemon.
+The LCD supports modular APIs.
 Currently, only ICS0 (TendermintAPI), ICS1 (Key API) and ICS20 (Token API) are supported.
 Later, if necessary, more APIs can be included.